 Sunday was an early day.
 We had to leave for the airport by 5:00 AM to make a 7:07 AM flight.
 Our first leg was flight LA2004 on a Airbus A320 to Lima.

 We arrived in Lima at 8:30 AM.
 We had a 4 hour layover.
 We gladly went to McDonalds, and it was really good and inexpensive.
 McDonalds has been ripping off the American public.
 In Lima, we got a double quarter pounder with bacon meal, X-large, and a quarter pounder meal, large, for less than $13.
 You would think that if they can do this in a airport in Lima, Peru - they should be able to do the same or better in the USA.
 We are being gouged.

 We left Lima on flight LA2448 at 12:35 PM on a Airbus A320.
 We arrived in Cartagena Colombia at 4:18 PM.

 Our total flight time from Cusco to Cartagena was 7:48 hours.

-Lina got us a taxi upon arriving in Cartagena and we went directly to Frank's apartment on the 5th floor of the T???? across from the beach in Boca Grande.
+Lina got us a taxi upon arriving in Cartagena and we went directly to Frank's apartment on the 5th floor of the Torre Caribe II, across the street from the beach that runs along Bocagrande.

 Now we are in a furnace.
 90 degrees F with 70+% humidity.
-It was unusually hot, even for the Colombians, during our visit.
+During our visit it was unusually hot, even for the Colombians.